 Allergy and hay fever: Antihistamines that don't make you sleepy are safe.
 Nasal sprays and eye drops are safe.
 Antihistamines that make you sleepy may cause your baby to be sleepy too.

-Antidepressants: Most antidepressants are safe.
+Antidepressants: Some antidepressants are safe.
 Discuss with your doctor.

 Asthma medicines: Most preventers and relievers are safe.
 It is also very important that you do not stop your asthma medicines while you are breastfeeding.

 Colds and flu: You can use steam inhalations, saline nasal sprays and decongestant nasal sprays.
 Avoid medicines containing pseudoephedrine.

 Cough medicines: Coughs usually go away without treatment.
 If you do want to take cough mixture, ask your pharmacist which one is suitable.
 Avoid medicines containing pseudoephedrine.

 Worm treatments: Most worm treatments are safe.

 Sore throat: Lozenges and gargles are safe.
 Avoid medicines containing iodine.

 How to minimise the risk

-- Sometimes it is best to express your milk and throw it away for a few days while you are taking medicine.
+- Sometimes it is best to express and discard your milk while you are taking medicine.
 This will keep up your milk supply.